orthanc-mirrors/orthanc-book/Sphinx/source/plugins/object-storage.rst

     "Endpoint": "",                           // optional: custom endpoint
-    "ConnectionTimeout": 30,                  // optional: connection timeout in seconds "RequestTimeout": 1200,                   // optional: request timeout in seconds (max time to upload/download a file) "RootPath": "",                           // optional: see below
+    "ConnectionTimeout": 30,                  // optional: connection timeout in seconds "RequestTimeout": 1200,                   // optional: request timeout in seconds (max time to upload/download a file) "MaxConnections": 25,                     // optional: number of HTTP connections in the pool used by the AWS HTTP client (available from version 2.5.4).
+    "MaxRetries": 10,                         // optional: max number of retries for the AWS HTTP client (available from version 2.5.4).
+    "RootPath": "",                           // optional: see below
     "MigrationFromFileSystemEnabled": false,  // optional: see below
     "StorageStructure": "flat",               // optional: see below